JetBrains/youtrack-python-scripts/README.md

 ## Compatibility
 These scripts are compatible with Python 2.7+.
 Python 3 releases are not supported.

-The scripts are compatible with YouTrack Standalone versions 5.x and higher as well as the current version of YouTrack InCloud.
-The REST API is enabled by default in all YouTrack installations.
+The scripts are compatible with YouTrack Standalone versions from 5.x till 2021.2.

 ## Getting Started
 This package has been published to PyPI and can be installed with pip.